 1843- 1965 till the Present

-(The following is excerpted by Beverly Whitley from “A History of Whitehead’s Grove Baptist Church from 1843 thru 1965”, by James W. Horne, III; updated by Betty Burris, present member, and Rev. Russell Leonard, present minister)
+(The following is excerpted by Beverly Whitley from “A History of Whitehead’s Grove Baptist Church from 1843 through 1965”, by James W. Horne, III; updated by Betty Burris, present member, and Rev. Russell Leonard, present minister)

 The discussion of their new name began, and it was decided to name the new church in honor of John Whitehead, who gave the land for the new building.
 Attendance must have increased in 1887 as the women again began to raise money to repair and rebuild the church house and increase seating capacity.